Dr Karen Morton - Founder and Medical Director

 Obstetrician and Gynaecologist

 Dr Georgina Fraser qualified from University College London in 2004.
-She completed her basic surgical training and moved to the Royal Surrey County Hospital where she is especially interested in high risk obstetric care and operative gynaecology.
+She completed her basic surgical training and moved to the Royal Surrey County Hospital, where she was especially interested in high risk obstetric care and operative gynaecology.
+Georgina was appointed as a consultant at Portsmouth Hospital in 2017.

 "As a practicing obstetrician and gynaecologist my working life revolves around women's health.
 Away from work my time is taken up with my young family, although I try to make time for the occasional game of tennis or a trip to the theatre.
 Prior to having a family I was lucky enough to have had the opportunity to travel extensively across Europe, South East Asia and Africa, something I am keen to do more of in the future but this time I will take the